 Step 2: Know What Charges Are Covered

-• Gather maintenance and service records
+Gather maintenance and service records to demonstrate your vehicle’s condition.

 Step 4: Review and Respond to the Settlement Offer

 Insurance companies often make quick offers to avoid ongoing daily charges.
-But you have the right to take your time and review the offer carefully.

-Don’t let it shake you.
-This is a game of leverage.
-Their goal is to pay the least amount possible; your goal is to recover what you’re rightfully owed.
-Settlement offers don’t “expire.”
-The claims must be settled so stay calm, stay informed, and respond strategically.
+Don’t let these tactics rattle you.
+This is a leverage game: their goal is to pay as little as possible; your goal is to recover what you’re rightfully owed.

 Step 5: Understand the Risks of Retaining Your Vehicle

-If the insurance company offers owner retention and you decide to keep your total loss vehicle, be cautious.
-Once you accept the settlement, you may still owe outstanding charges to the collision center, including storage, admin, or gate fees.
+If you do choose to keep your total loss vehicle, proceed with caution.
+Once you accept the settlement, you may still owe the collision center outstanding charges—such as storage, administrative, or gate fees.

 A Note for Claimants